-There is cross-progression between PC and PS4 accounts if you link them via Epic Games’ site, but be warned you will lose progress when you first do so.
+There is cross-progression between PC, console, and mobile accounts if you link them via Epic Games’ site, but be warned you will lose progress when you first do so.
 There’s also no cross-progress between Fornite Battle Royale and the regular Fortnite game, not even cosmetically.
 For all intents and purposes they are two separate games.

 Although Fortnite Battle Royale is free to download, if you’re playing on Xbox One you will have to pay for Xbox Live Gold to play online.
 However, if you’re playing on PlayStation 4 you don’t need to pay for PS Plus in order to play, so you really can play for free.

 If you want to spend money in Fortnite Battle Royale you can buy the Battle Pass.
 This gives you new outfits, gliders, a pick axe, emotes and other items, all of which are cosmetic and will not affect gameplay in any way.
 The Battle Pass currently costs 950 V-Bucks, which is $9.50 or £7.99 in real money.
 Although if you complete the overtime challenges in Fortnite Season 7, you get the Season 8 Battle Pass for free.

 That’s everything you need to know about Fortnite Battle Royale.
 But to clear up any confusion, think as Fortnite as two games.